 The Sonix Pro is only available as a prepacked retail kit in major sporting goods stores like Dick's.
 It is not listed on Kingman's websites and is not the same marker as the Sonix, Sonix Value, or "Sonix 05".
 The Kingman Sonix Pro paintball marker is designed for the intermediate player and is the only mechanical marker made by Kingman which features a vertical (90-degree) trigger frame.
 The Sonix Pro marker is a top-cocking marker with a vertical ball feed and a large expansion chamber.
 It is only available in a black/red paint scheme, packed as a kit which also features V-type goggles with flexible face protection and anti-fog treatment, a 12-oz aluminum CO2 tank with a safety valve, and a 200-round hopper.

 The Kingman Spyder Sonix Pro is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 GOOD GUN FOR BEGINNERS never CHOPS

 LIGHT I WOULD RECOMMEND NEW BARRELS LIKE KNOCKOUT LIKE I SAID VERY GOOD GUN WOULDN'T BE THE BEST THING FOR BEGINNERS IF YOU HAD THE CHANCE I WOULD BUY IT! so buy it and have fun and start moving up like i did then go from the spyder from maybe like a piliot or something